hitoshitoshi/SoloMuse/README.md

 To generate a new melody for an existing MIDI file that contains chords:

-1. Place your input MIDI file in the root directory (e.g., `TP.mid`).
+1. Place your input MIDI file in the root directory (e.g., `Test.mid`).
 2. Run the `testModel.py` script:

 <!-- end list -->